tshanedc/bikesharing_finalproject/README.md

 ## Selected Topic:

-An Analysis of Public Bike Sharing (PBS) Services to uncover growing trends for potential business expansion.
-And also analyzing bike share data from DC to help us make a predicted forecast of which areas (zip codes) to focus are marketing strategies/invest in.
+An Analysis of Public Bike Sharing (PBS) Services to uncover growing trends for potential business expansion which would help and allow investors/companies to make strategic decisions.
+Such as opening the next station, acquiring more bikes, allocating more bikes based on demand.